tychen5/AppReviewAnalysis/README.md

 - Performs a grid search to find the optimal parameters for the chosen topic modeling algorithm.
 - Evaluates the performance of the algorithm using coherence scores.
 - Returns the optimal parameters for the given dataset.
+- Interactive input: The script prompts the user to input the network setup, making it easy to use and customize for different datasets.
+- Topic inference: The script uses advanced algorithms to infer topics from the given network setup, providing valuable insights into the underlying themes and topics.
+- User-friendly output: The inferred topics are displayed in a clear and concise manner, making it easy for users to interpret the results.

 ### Dependencies